mp7ware/mpware/README.md

 # mpware

-mpware is a lowercase Windows 11 optimization and debloat package with a portable `mpware.exe` release folder.
+mpware is a Windows 11 optimization and debloat package with a portable `mpware.exe` release folder.

 The current release package is: